jstubbs01/CAS_docs/2025_reports/policy_memo_demo/src/manuscript.md

 Early detection and precise understanding of CAD are essential to prevent disease progression.
 CAD is the leading cause of cardiovascular deaths, significantly outpacing other conditions such as stroke, hypertension, and heart failure.
 Additionally, it represents one of the top contributors to healthcare costs in the United States, reflecting its substantial economic burden.

 ![Figure S2: CAD is a top contributor to health costs per year.
 Bar chart highlights clinical diagnoses and their contributions to health costs in billions, with heart disease among the top five contributors at approximately 117 billion/yr.
 From American Heart Association 2024 Heart Disease and Stroke Statistics](../fig/S2.PNG)
 *Figure S2: CAD is a top contributor to health costs per year.
 Bar chart highlights clinical diagnoses and their contributions to health costs in billions, with heart disease among the top five contributors at approximately 117 billion/yr.
-From American Heart Association 2024 Heart Disease and Stroke Statistics*
+Adapted from American Heart Association 2024 Heart Disease and Stroke Statistics.*

 Atherosclerosis develops silently through various stages, from early, reversible lesions to advanced, rupture-prone plaques causing heart attacks and ischemic strokes.
 Current diagnostic imaging techniques (such as IVUS, OCT, and CCTA) and histopathological exams are critical for monitoring CAD progression but have limitations in early detection and precise characterization.